Gromatics/overlapjs/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests on the GitHub repository.

 ## License
-OverlapJs is licensed under the MIT License.
+OverlapJs is licensed under the ISC License.

 ## Currenly not supported
 - Scale on top and bottom element.
 If you want to use css scale, you can scale the container element